 HRRR (High Risk Rural Roads Program):

-Pike County was recently awarded $261,244 in federal HRRR funds to replace guardrail and provide end anchors at 5 bridges to improve safety.
+FY 2019- Pike County was awarded $261,244 in federal HRRR funds to replace guardrail and provide end anchors at 5 bridges to improve safety.

 Litter Control Program:

-Pike County's litter control program is currently focusing on major routes, and is moving in the northeast area of the county from Goshen.
+Pike County's litter crew is currently in the southeast area of the county.
 The program will proceed around the county in a clockwise rotation.
 If you are interested in helping, Alabama PALS promotes litter control throughout our county and the entire state.
 Visit their website to find out how you can help.
 The link to PALS is https://www.alpals.org.
 Please call the Pike County Road Department at 334-566-4508 for more information.